fernandOlle/HelloWorldInWebGL/README.md

-# To run this code just open the .html file with your browser of choice
+# To run this code just open the .html file with your browser of choice.